bobheadxi/bobheadxi.github.io/content/_drafts/two-years-working-remotely.md

 * 🧗‍♂️  [Lifestyle](#lifestyle) - how remote work changes your day-to-day life (and a word on [loneliness](#loneliness))
 * 🥡  [Takeaways](#takeaways) - how remote work can change your day-to-day life

-## Experience
+Before we start, a firm disclaimer: This post is just a collection of some of my *personal* thoughts on what working remotely has been like for me.
+Many of the things I write about here is purely anecdotal.
+Consult at your own risk :)

-Before we start, a firm disclaimer: I am by no means an expert at working remotely (or anything, for that matter).
-This post is just a collection of some of my personal thoughts on what working remotely has been like *for me*.
-Many of the things I write about here is purely anecdotal - a particular case to consider.
+## My experience

-Anyway, I started studying in university in 2016.
+I started studying in university in 2016.
 My remote work timeline roughly goes as follows:

 * In September 2018, I landed my first stint working **remotely part-time** as was one of maybe two or three developers in [a local startup](../_experience/2018-8-1-rtrade.md) trying to make enterprise applications for various blockchain technologies.
 This was my second technical job, and went on for 8 months.
 I had a full course load in university at the time, as well as some [club commitments](../_posts/2018-12-9-what-is-launch-pad.md).
 * In October 2019, I began working **remotely part-time** at [real estate development startup](../_experience/2019-10-1-sumus.md).
 I was the only developer up until my last month there.
 This was my fourth technical job, and I was there for 6 months.